 The conduct you are disclosing must be in the performance of a person or body’s function as a public officer or public body.
 In other words, there must be a link between the alleged improper conduct and/or detrimental action and the person’s or body’s functions as a public officer or public body.

-Public bodies or public officers include the Victorian Public Sector Commission, its members and employees.
+Public bodies or public officers include the VPSC and its employees.

 Improper Conduct and Detrimental Action